 - clothes dryer

-The good news is that ALL of these big items can be reduced, replaced with a different fuel source, or even eliminated all together.
+The good news is that ALL of these big items can be reduced, replaced with a different fuel source, or even eliminated altogether.
 Take stock of the energy hogs in your home.

 3. What electrical loads can you shift or remove?